-Knoll, Michael S., "The Modigliani-Miller Theorem at 60: The Long-Overlooked Legal Applications of Finance’s Foundational Theorem" (2017).
-Faculty Scholarship.
+Knoll, Michael S., "The Modigliani-Miller Theorem at 60: The Long-Overlooked Legal Applications of Finance’s Foundational Theorem" (2018).
+Faculty Scholarship at Penn Carey Law.
 1936.

 Business Organizations Law Commons, Corporate Finance Commons, Courts Commons, Economic Theory Commons, Finance Commons, Intellectual History Commons, Law and Economics Commons, Legal Education Commons, Legal Profession Commons